 To put it simply, Finance and Supply Chain Management is typically built for companies who have an international footprint, deal with a large number of transactions, and need to cater to a wide range of business requirements.
 Complexities may arise from areas such as business uniqueness, statutory and regularity obligations and data dictionaries.

 This isn’t a comprehensive list of characteristics that a business needs to meet before F&SCM becomes a suitable solution, though.
 Instead, it’s better to consider your organisation’s short, medium and long-term strategic objectives and explore ways F&SCM can help you achieve them before deciding whether it’s the right way forward.

 Whether you’re confident it’s time for a new ERP system, or simply want to explore whether that could be the best move for your organisation, Tisski is here to help.

-As a tech provider and Microsoft Gold Partner, we’re always happy to speak to anyone thinking about introducing an ERP system to their organisation – or upgrading a current one – no matter what stage of the decision-making process they’ve reached.
+As a tech provider and Microsoft Solutions Partner, we’re always happy to speak to anyone thinking about introducing an ERP system to their organisation – or upgrading a current one – no matter what stage of the decision-making process they’ve reached.

 Having an open and honest conversation about your ERP and what you’d like to achieve is an important step in your journey.
 Speaking to one of our experts and exploring your options doesn’t cost a penny – and it goes without saying you won’t be obliged to take things further, simply because we’ve had a conversation.